April 2025

 The Regulations have placed reporting and publication obligations on both private and public sector employers.

-The Minister has indicated that a central website onto which employers will be required to upload their information will be established in 2023, however, for reporting in 2022, employers were obliged to report on their website (or make it available for inspection during normal business hours).
+The Minister has indicated that a central website onto which employers will be required to upload their annual gender pay gap data will be operational for the 2025 reporting year onwards.

 Employers must choose a ‘snapshot’ date in June of the relevant reporting year.
-They then have up to six months to prepare their calculations before the reporting deadline which is set at six months following the snapshot date.
-The remuneration data on which the calculations for reporting are based will refect employees’ remuneration for the 12-month period that precedes the chosen snapshot date.
+Currently, they then have up to five months to prepare their calculations before the reporting deadline which is set at five months following the snapshot date.
+The remuneration data on which the calculations for reporting are based will reflect employees’ remuneration for the 12-month period that precedes the chosen snapshot date.

-The reporting deadlines will vary for each employer based on their chosen snapshot date but at the latest will be a date in December 2022.
-Thereafter reporting will be annual.
+The reporting deadlines will vary for each employer based on their chosen snapshot date but at the latest will be a date in November 2025.
+Thereafter reporting will be annual for those employers in scope.

 In addition, where any pay gaps are identified, employers must set out the reasons for this and the measures (if any) being taken, or proposed to be taken, to eliminate or reduce any such pay gaps.